akashkirthik/instant-chat-app/README.md

 # Flash-Chat
-- A realtime chat application where users can chat with others through private DM's.
+- A realtime cross-platform chat application for iOS and Android, where users can chat with others through private DM's.
 - Made with Dart, Flutter and Google Firebase and Firestore.